-Bad trips are LSD experiences during which users feel they have lost control of their thoughts, perceptions and behaviours.
+Bad trips are experiences during which users feel they have lost control of their thoughts, perceptions and behaviours.
 This frightening mental state may cause panic reactions, confusion and mental depression.
 Bad trips can happen to anyone but occur most often in first-time LSD users and individuals with psychiatric problems.

 What Determines A User’s Reaction To LSD?

-There is no sure way to know who will experience a bad LSD trip.
+There is no sure way to know who will experience a bad trip.
 LSD tends to intensify the user’s natural personality traits.

 Important factors in determining a user’s reaction to LSD include the following: